Unraveling Fano noise and partial charge collection effect in X-ray spectra below 1 keV: Measurements

-A back-illuminated fully-depleted Skipper-CCD designed by the Microsystems Laboratory at LBNL and fabricated by Teledyne DALSA Semiconductor was used for X-Ray spectrometry.
-The detector is divided into four 443 pixels $\times$ 2063 pixels quadrants.
-A special treatment for photon collection was performed on the back side of this sensor~\cite{holland2003fully}, which is covered by three thin layers: $\sim$20 nm Indium Tin Oxide (ITO), $\sim$38 nm ZrO$_2$, and $\sim$100 nm SiO$_2$.
+A back-illuminated fully-depleted Skipper-CCD designed by the Microsystems Laboratory at LBNL and fabricated by Teledyne DALSA Semiconductor was used for X-ray spectrometry.
+The detector is divided into four quadrants, each with 443 pixels $\times$ 2063 pixels measuring 15 $\mu$m $\times$ 15 $\mu$m, and a thickness of 200 $\mu$m.
+A special treatment for photon collection was performed on the backside of this sensor~\cite{holland2003fully}, which is covered by three thin layers: $\sim$20 nm indium tin oxide (ITO), $\sim$38 nm ZrO$_2$, and $\sim$100 nm SiO$_2$.
+As a consequence, this detector exhibits significantly lower charge recombination compared to sensors lacking this treatment~\cite{Moroni2021}.
 The detector was operated in high-vacuum conditions at 123 K using a Low-Threshold-Acquisition board~\cite{Moroni2019}.

-Figure \ref{fig:setup} depicts the experimental setup.
-A copper box was placed in front of the detector in thermal contact with the cold plate where it is fixed.
-A $^{241}$Am radioactive source was situated inside the vessel just below the copper box, on which a hole was drilled to let $\alpha$ particles hit a piece of Teflon (which contains F) or Al, placed inside the box.
+Fig.~\ref{fig:setup} depicts the experimental setup.
+A copper box was placed in front of the detector in thermal contact with the cold plate where it was fixed.
+A $^{241}$Am radioactive source was situated inside the vessel just below the copper box, on which a hole was drilled to let $\alpha$ particles hit a rectangular piece of Teflon (which contains F) or Al, placed inside the box.
 This way, fluorescence X-rays were produced by hitting these materials.
-To mitigate $\gamma$ photons emitted by the $^{241}$Am source reaching the detector after Compton scattering, the entire inner surface was covered with Kapton tape (low-Z material).